guider23/custom_gf_ui/README.md

 - **Dynamic Form Creation**: Generate custom forms from Google Form links and JSON data in seconds.
 - **Real-Time Validation**: Instantly validates form URLs and JSON with clear, user-friendly feedback.
-- **One-Click GitHub Pages Deployment**: Host your forms on GitHub Pages and track deployment history effortlessly.
+- **One-Click Hosting**: Deploy your forms with a single click and track deployment history.
 - **Modern Minimalist UI**: Clean, rounded, and accessible design with pixelated loading animation and SVG icons.
 - **JSON Extraction**: Built-in code snippet to extract form fields directly from Google Forms.
 - **Responsive & Accessible**: Optimized for all devices with keyboard navigation support.